TheAlistairRoss/Sentinel-Log-Aggregator/develop/_sources/health-test-usage.md.txt

 ### Health Logging in Console-Only Mode

 ```
-❌ Health logging is in console-only mode (not sent to Sentinel)
+⚠️ Health logging is in console-only mode (not sent to Sentinel).
+Ensure you check the workspace logs.
 ```

 **Solution**: Add the `--health-to-sentinel` flag to send health logs to Sentinel table.